tjunjie1408/RWDD-Assignment/Front-end/specification.md

 - The application will implement CRUD (Create, Read, Update, Delete) functionalities.
 - **User-specific CRUD:** Each user has full CRUD control over their own personal data (e.g., profile, goals).
 - **Admin-level CRUD:** Admins have extended CRUD privileges for global resources like projects and members.
+- **Project Creation:** To maintain simplicity, project creation will be handled via traditional form submissions that trigger a page refresh.
+AJAX or the Fetch API should not be used for this specific action.
 - **Task Status Update:**
     - A dedicated backend script (e.g., `update_task_status.php`) will handle status changes triggered by the user's checkbox click.
     - **Authorization:** This script MUST verify that the task being updated is assigned to the currently logged-in user.